But

 as if they meant to spend a lifetime together.

-the dream of Egypt, the horses of Egypt and you riding in the hot sand.
+and you riding in the hot sand.

 You can have your grandfather sitting on the side of your bed,